datacraft-dsc/DEPs/3/README.md

 This layer is responsible for orchestrating the interactions between decentralised data assets and services in order to meet the requirements of the application layer.

-> “Being abstract is something profoundly different from being vague...
-The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise. ”
+> "Being abstract is something profoundly different from being vague...
+The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise."
 >
 > (Edsger Dijkstra)